Skip to Content

 Lions Park is a fun spot if you’re looking for things to do in Moab with kids.
 It has a natural playground and a bridge that spans the Colorado River.
 There’s an extensive path perfect for walking and biking, too.

-With plenty of shade in Lions Park, it’s a perfect spot for a picnic or to escape the desert sun.
+With plenty of shade in Lions Park, it’s a perfect place for a picnic or to escape the desert sun.

 By now you’ve probably noticed that off-road vehicles are a favorite for visitors to this desert town.
 Well you can rent an ATV or UTV and hit many trails in the area!